expo/expo/docs/pages/guides/using-sentry.md

 Unless `enableInExpoDevelopment: true` is set, all your dev/local errors will be ignored and only app releases will report errors to Sentry.
 You can call methods like `Sentry.Native.captureException(new Error('Oops!'))` but these methods will be no-op.

+## Sentry and EAS Build

+If you are using Sentry with EAS Build, especially if building a dev-client, you will want to review the [sentry-expo README](https://github.com/expo/sentry-expo/blob/master/README.md).

 ## Learn more about Sentry

 Sentry does more than just catch fatal errors, learn more about how to use Sentry from their [JavaScript usage docs](https://docs.sentry.io/platforms/javascript/).